WELCOME to the Middlefield Children's Center, where children are given the opportunity to explore, experiment and construct their own knowledge

 Call today to schedule your tour (860) 349-0202

-We have chosen the Creative Curriculum for Infants, Toddlers, and Preschoolers based on its developmentally appropriate approach to learning.
+We have chosen the Creative Curriculum for Preschoolers based on its developmentally appropriate approach to learning.
 The philosophy behind the Creative Curriculum is that young children learn best by doing.
 Learning isn’t just repeating what someone else says; it requires active thinking and experimenting to find out how things work and to learn firsthand about the world we live in.

 In their early years, children explore the world around them by using all their senses (touching, tasting, listening, smelling, and looking).

 In using real materials such as blocks and trying out their ideas, children learn about sizes, shapes, and colors, and they notice relationships between things.